SergeevYryi/OnlineChat/README.md

 # OnlineChat
-This will be a online chat.
-Perhaps.
+This a online chat, with names, communication and adding new users